messy bun scrunchie tutorial

 Why most scrunchies fail at messy buns

 A messy bun needs grip.
 Your hair is twisted, folded, and coiled - not neatly secured.
-If the scrunchie is too smooth, the whole thing slides apart the moment you bend down or turn your head.
+If the scrunchie is too smooth, the whole thing slides apart.
 Satin scrunchies are the worst for this.
-Beautiful on a wrist, useless in a bun.

 Step by step

-Step 1: Flip your head upside down and gather your hair at the crown.
+- Step 1: Flip your head upside down and gather hair at the crown.
 Do not brush it.
-The texture is what makes it messy.

-Step 2: Twist your hair loosely.
-Not a tight twist - you want some pieces to fall out naturally.
+- Step 2: Twist loosely.
+Not tight - you want pieces to fall out naturally.

-Step 3: Coil the twist into a bun shape.
-Hold it with one hand.
+- Step 3: Coil the twist into a bun shape.
+Hold with one hand.

-Step 5: Pull out a few face-framing pieces.
+- Step 5: Pull out a few face-framing pieces.
 Do not overthink it.
-That is the whole point of messy.

 For fine hair

-If your hair is fine and the bun feels loose, try starting with dry shampoo at the roots before you begin.
+If your hair is fine, start with dry shampoo at the roots before you begin.
 The added texture gives the scrunchie more to grip.
+The Petal Navy blends into darker hair.

 FAQ